trustedanalytics/atk/doc/source/glossary.rst

         steps, each involving the application of the :term:`least squares` method of parameter estimation.

+        See the API section on the
+        :ref:`Collaborative Filter Model <python_api/models/model-collaborative_filtering/index.rst>`
-        See the :ref:`ALS section <ALS>` on machine learning for an in-depth discussion of this method.
+        for an in-depth discussion of this method.

     API Maturity Tags